Resources for Managers

 • Richmond Jets Minor Hockey Association (RJMHA) players under the age of 19 are never to be left unattended in any dressing room at any time.

-• It is the responsibility of the Team Manager to ensure that the Two Deep Method of supervision is implemented for his/her team, including the designation of adult supervisors for every game and practice.
+• It is the responsibility of the Team Manager to ensure that the Two Deep Method (Rule of Two) of supervision is implemented for his/her team, including the designation of adult supervisors for every game and practice.

 • Read full Dressing Room policy